 Legos and Lego building plates

-Shoe boxes, cardboard tubes, clean egg cartons, straws
+Shoe boxes, cardboard tubes, small storage boxes

 Batteries (AA, AAA, C)